ghostqriver/AROSS/README.md

-# AROS: Area-based Representative points OverSampling with Shifting in Imbalance Learning
+# AROSS: Area-based Representative points OverSampling with Shifting in Imbalance Learning

 Area-based Representative Points Oversampling with Shifting (AROSS) is an algorithm targeting the class imbalance problem, it balances dataset by generating synthetic instances of minority class in safe and half-safe areas populated surrounding representative points, which is efficient with capturing the disjoints subsets of minority class and avoiding imposing class overlapping to the dataset.